Georgina Butler was selected as an emerging dance writer for Cloud Dance Festival: Showtime in London.

 I have been a dancer and a writer for as long as I can remember.
 Ballet classes are a necessity in my week (not forgetting jazz, contemporary – any excuse to have a bop) and writing has always been my ‘thing’ – from excelling at essays to reporting for Milton Keynes’ favourite newspaper.

-So, on Friday, I joined four fellow wordsmiths with a keen interest and background in dance at the Bernie Grant Arts Centre, in North London, for a four-hour writing workshop.
+So, on Friday, I joined four fellow wordsmiths with a keen interest and background in dance at the Bernie Grant Arts Centre in North London for a four-hour writing workshop.

+As an enthusiastic theatregoer, my intention when penning a review for this website is to entertain, inform and – to some extent – educate readers while offering my opinion.
 Perhaps you, the reader, will have attended the same show, or are looking forward to seeing it during its run.
 Maybe reading the review will inspire you to get booking tickets as soon as possible – or put you off completely!
 Whether you are intending to see the reviewed show or not, I always endeavour to write a piece that is compelling copy in itself.

-Describing some of the history and the narrative is useful – and often essential with the ballets – and passing on “insider info” regarding technique or movement vocabulary hopefully means some of my zeal and knowledge is conveyed.
+Describing some of the history and the narrative is useful – and often essential with the ballets – and passing on insider info regarding technique or movement vocabulary hopefully means some of my zeal and knowledge is conveyed.

 The hardest part of writing a review is that there just is no “right” way to do it.
 Workshop leader Eleanor Turney, managing editor of reviews website A Younger Theatre (a platform for writers aged 26 and under), emphasised this throughout our discussions concerning how to craft a response to a production.

 Subjectivity is a key issue.
-We all bring our own knowledge, preconceived ideas and expectations to a production – these can affect our experience of a show.
+We all bring our own knowledge, preconceived ideas and expectations to a production and these can affect our experience of a show.
 This subjectivity, combined with the rise of the internet and a ‘democratisation’ of the discipline of reviewing, means that anyone can be a critic.

 However, the best reviewers will aim to use their self-appointed authority in a constructive, informative way, remaining aware of their own limitations and subjectivity.
 Ensure an appropriate tone and a winning way with words and the end result should be a piece of writing that both describes and analyses a production, while engaging a reader.